-The company is owned and operated by Tom Benjamin – it is his business and his lifestyle.
-The business fits in around his passion for travel, cricket and his growing family.
-It has come a long way since his very first tour in 2014, which had only one passenger!
+The company is owned and operated by Tom Benjamin and his wife Lisa – it is their business and lifestyle.
+The business fits in around their passion for travel and family.
+It has come a long way since its very first tour in 2014, which had only one passenger!

-Now in its third year of operation, the company had over 600 passengers on its scheduled small group Cotswolds Day Tour in the first six months of 2017 alone.
+Now in its eighth year of operation, the company had over 700 passengers on its scheduled small group Cotswolds in a Day tour in the first six months of 2019 alone.
 In total, Tom has met people from 69 countries around the world, and from 43 US states!
 Go Cotswolds also runs private tours for groups of up to 16 in and around the Cotswolds and Shakespeare’s England.
-Having listened to customer feedback the scheduled Cotswolds Day tour – which operates on Wednesdays, Fridays and Sundays – now includes a visit to the picturesque village of Bibury.
+Having listened to customer feedback, the scheduled Cotswolds in a Day tour – which operates 5 days a week – now includes a visit to the picturesque village of Bibury.

-It has been a great year for the business, receiving their second TripAdvisor Certificate of Excellence in a row, and being voted Best Tour Company in the Cotswolds for two years running.
-They have also added Cotswold Business of the Year to their list of accolades in the most recent edition of The Cotswolds Awards.
+It has been a great year for the business, receiving their third TripAdvisor Traveller’s Choice Award in a row, receiving a Silver award for International Tourism at the West Midlands Tourism Awards, and being voted Best Tour Company in the Cotswolds for six years running.

 A love for travel

 Tom set up the business with no background in the travel industry, just bags of personal experience and a passion for travel.
 This, coupled with a love for his home, on the edge of the Cotswolds.